strimzi/strimzi.github.io/_posts/2025-08-26-strimzi-metrics-reporter.md

 Strimzi Metrics Reporter has fixed names for all metrics giving users much less flexibility than other tools which provide complex mapping rules based on regular expressions.
 But it is easier to use and provides a metrics interface that is less fragile and fragmented, and more like an API.

-Here, we will discuss Strimzi Metrics Reporter installation and configuration, and guide you on how to use it effectively to monitor your Kafka clusters.
+Here, we will discuss Strimzi Metrics Reporter configuration, and guide you on how to use it effectively to monitor your Kafka clusters.

 ### Key Features
-* "Native Prometheus support: The reporter exposes metrics in the Prometheus format through an HTTP endpoint, without relying on JMX.
+* Native Prometheus support: The reporter exposes metrics in the Prometheus format through an HTTP endpoint, without relying on JMX.
-* Configurable Metrics Collection: Allows users to specify which metrics should be collected using a flexible allowlist.
+* Configurable Metrics Collection: Allows users to specify which metrics should be exposed using a flexible allowlist.

 #### Deploying Metrics Reporter
-The first step is to install the Strimzi Metrics Reporter in your `Kafka` custom resource.
+The first step is to include the Strimzi Metrics Reporter in your `Kafka` custom resource.
 To do this, add the following:

 ```yaml